 Other Information: Any information the Applicant deems relevant to demonstrate the technical, financial, and economic feasibility of the project and project team.

-Full Proposal Part 5: Act 71 Considerations Act 71 requires the Board to evaluate how proposed projects addresses a variety of issues when reviewing Construction Grant proposals.
+Full Proposal Part 5: Act 71 Considerations Act 71 requires the Board to evaluate how proposed projects address a variety of issues when reviewing Construction Grant proposals.
 Please explain how your proposal addresses the following concerns.

 Collaboration and Coordination

 The VCBB seeks projects that leverage existing public and private resources and assets.
-Please highlight any collaboration or coordination between the applicant and attach documentation, including a summary of any agreements of such collaboration with the following entities:
+Please highlight any collaboration or coordination between the Applicant and attach documentation, including a summary of any agreements of such collaboration with the following entities:

 Other CUDs or municipalities that were not part of a CUD on June 1, 2021.

-Utilities serving the district.
+Utilities serving the District.
 For example, have you contacted the utility regarding the make- ready tariff reduction?
 Are you coordinating with the utility’s construction schedule to reduce costs?
-How many addresses in your district are eligible for the reduced tariff?
+How many addresses in your District are eligible for the reduced tariff?

 Incumbent telephone, cable providers, or another internet service provider